3. The Green Man

 This account differs from one he gave earlier, that “a prototype for them exists in masks sprouting vegetation which come from Roman sites in the Rhineland and Rome itself” (Hutton 1991, 314).

 Besides differences of beliefs behind the tradition, there have also been stylistic differences over the centuries, eg many of the earlier foliate heads do not have vegetation coming from the mouth.
 Besides referring to the change in style early in the 13th century Mrs. Basford says that the 13th century roof bosses at Noyon (see her photo of these) are “among the first to look like teasing Jack in the Greens”.
 So Mrs. Basford evidently saw some of the green men of the later Middle Ages as having a resemblance to the Jack-in-the-Green.
 She says that the resemblance between the two figures “could be quite fortuitous”.
 So, unlike Hutton, she didn’t regard it as an established fact that there was no connection between the two figures (Basford 1978, 14, 17, 19).
 Also contrary to Mrs Basford's view, there is now a school of thought that says that the disgorging Romanesque, and earlier non-disgorging, foliate heads are completely separate phenomena.
 In fact the distinction is not so clear-cut.
 Mrs Basford’s book shows photographs of disgorging earlier green men from the 4th or 5th, and also from the 9th and the 10th. centuries.
+The font (of about 1100 AD) at Brecon Cathedral has disgorging Green Men carved around it.
 See also a disgorging example from an Anglo-Saxon psalter at Macdermott 2006, 167.
+She also mentions two 8th century Norwegian disgorging faces.
 Mrs. Basford's photographs also show some non-disgorging green men from the 12th and later centuries.
-This shows that, despite changes of style, there was a continuous tradition.
+These factors show that, despite changes of style, there was a continuous tradition.

 Hutton himself refers to “twelfth century Christian intellectuals based in the schools of Chartres and Tours…who reintegrated ancient pagan images into their view of the universe” (Hutton 2003), despite the fact that he also says of the green man “None of these images could have been a beloved pagan deity” (Hutton 1991, 316).